jshaker000/mandlebrot_explorer/README.md

 In the file, you can modify the color palette, num threads, pixelWidth, etc.

 It should be fairly self explanatory.

-After customizing, you must re-run make and make install, but it should be fairly quick because only a few cosntants were changed.

 ##  TODO / BUGS: